 Division 1 football teams are characterized by their rigorous schedules, and football is almost full-time job on top of the student-athlete’s academics.
-There’s a lot of hype around D1 football, with TV coverage of bowl games reaching households across the country.
-However, student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
+Student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
 If an athlete has the talent and love of the game, D1 FBS or FCS good be a good fit for you.
-Learn about D1, D2, D3 and NAIA football colleges.

 With 250+ four-year institutions offering college football, researching what program is right for a student-athlete can be time-consuming and stressful.
 To reduce the stress and help student-athletes more easily research prospective schools, NCSA has developed Power Rankings that analyze data such as cost, academics, size and location, to rank the top D1 football schools.

-In this comprehensive list of Division football teams, families can look for college football teams by state, conference, city and more.
+In this comprehensive list of Division 1 football colleges, families can look for college football teams by state, conference, city and more.
 Use this information to familiarize yourself with the wealth of schools available.